vallafederico/smooothy/readme.md

 ## Styling

-It's made to be style as much as possible from CSS directly.
+It's made to be styled as much as possible from CSS directly.
 Position things as you wish to start directly in CSS, then add the slider.
 Use the `setOffset` callback in params as an aid for when it should end in case it's not infinite.

 ## Parallax Effects